CyR1en/FlatDB/README.md

 ```
 To see more examples: [Click here](https://github.com/CyR1en/FlatDB/blob/master/src/test/java/com/cyr1en/flatdb/TypeMapTest.java)
 #### Process Tables in Runtime
-In cases where new classes are loaded in runtime and additional tables are needed to be processed.
-We can easily do so by using the TableProcessor class.
+In cases where new classes are loaded in runtime, and additional tables need to be processed.
+The TableProcessor class allows us to do so.
 ```java
 Database database; //assuming database is already initialized.
 TableProcessor tableProcessor = new TableProcessor(database);